ctorney/Daily-Diary/README.md

 # Daily-Diary

-A daily organiser and notes app for the Onyx Boox.
+A daily organiser and notes app for Onyx Boox devices.

 <div align="center">